Banner Alt Text

 When you visit this unique and incredible place, please be sure to stay on the trails.
 The hoodoos in Bryce are rapidly changing.
 The rate of erosion is measured at 2 to 4 feet every 100 years.
 While some change is inevitable, humans can help preserve the hoodoos by keeping on the trail system.
 Just walking up to the base of a hoodoo will shorten its lifespan.

 You can experience Bryce by visiting the many overlooks, by hiking down into the canyons or by riding horseback on the trails.
-This guide covers all of the best things to do in Bryce Canyon, including scenic overlooks, day hikes and other orange hoodoo formations near Bryce Canyon.
+This guide covers all of the best things to do in Bryce Canyon National Park, including scenic overlooks, day hikes and other orange hoodoo formations near Bryce Canyon.

 A view from the Fairyland Loop trail of orange hoodoos with green trees nearby.
 One hoodoo seems to stand alone.